 Alimony

 Alimony is a sum of money one spouse pays to his or her ex after divorce.
 Judges are not required to award alimony but can do so if it is necessary to prevent one spouse from becoming destitute or in the interest of fairness.
 For example, one spouse might have stayed home to raise the children while her husband worked.
-This wife could have a hard time establishing herself after divorce, so she might receive alimony temporarily to allow her to get work experience and/or education.
+This wife could have a hard time establishing herself after divorce, so she might receive alimony temporarily while she gains work experience and/or education.
 In some situations, a spouse can receive permanent alimony.
+To be clear, alimony is not guaranteed as a matter of law in North Carolina.
+Working with an experienced divorce lawyer in Monroe will help your family.

 Divorce in North Carolina: Frequently Asked Questions (FAQs)